Better Weed Control Results - Kill More Weeds

-Spring and Fall applications generally require a yard clean up of dead leaves, limbs, trash, and other debris.
-This is an important step especially for pre-emergent but also to expose weeds to the broadleaf herbicide.
+As I said, Spring and Fall Weed Spray treatments generally require a yard clean up of dead leaves, limbs, trash, and other debris.
+This is an important step especially for pre-emergent applications but also to expose weeds to the broadleaf herbicide.
 The more pre-emergent we can get to the lawn surface and the most weed killer we can get on the leaf surface, the better.

 Here's a little science behind the necessity of watering -